-All members of the Board are appointed by the governor and confirmed by the senate.
-(A.R.S. § 32-3002; A.R.S. § 38-211.)
+Every member of the state board on private postsecondary education is appointed by the governor and confirmed by the senate.
+A.R.S. § 32-3002; A.R.S. § 38-211

 II.
-STATE OVERSIGHT-EFFICACY: 47.5/100 POINTS
+STATE OVERSIGHT - EFFICACY: 43/100 POINTS

 A. DOES THE STATE REQUIRE ONSITE REVIEW OF PRIVATE POSTSECONDARY INSTITUTIONS?